manzettidenis/badcode-pagarme/README.md

-## Welcome to Poke Far.me
+# Welcome to Poke Far.me
-A simple "game" created to be an object of study
+A simple "game" created to be an object of study.

 ## Technologies
 **Client**

-Vue2 / Vuex, Webpack, Vou-Router, Nightwatch
+Vue2 / Vuex, Webpack, Vou-Router, Nightwatch + Selenium

 **Server**

 Express, Sqlite3, NodeJS >= 7.0.10

-# Starting application
+## Starting application
 - Rename database.example.sqlite to database.sqlite
 - Rename config and type your application and database settings
 - The encryption_key should be placed on "public/src/store/pokemons.js"